babashka/babashka/README.md

 Clojure.
 Sci implements a substantial subset of Clojure.
 Interpreting code is in general not as performant as executing compiled code.
-If your script takes more than a few seconds to run or has lots of loops, Clojure on the JVM may be a better fit, since the performance of Clojure on the JVM outweighs its startup time penalty.
+If your script takes more than a few seconds to run or has lots of loops, Clojure on the JVM may be a better fit as the performance on JVM is going to outweigh its startup time penalty.
 Read more about the differences with Clojure [here](#differences-with-clojure).

 ### Talk